kqr/kqr.github.com/_posts/2013-02-03-part-8-boolean-values.md

 Boolean values
 -------------
 We have already seen numbers and strings, both of which are two different kinds of values.
 There is a third kind of value, the *boolean* values.
 Numbers indicate some kind of quantity, strings indicate sequences of letters, and boolean values indicate truth or falsehood about something.
-There are only two boolean values and in Haskell we call them `True` and `False`.
+There are only two boolean values, and in Haskell we call them `True` and `False`.

 Just like there are functions that work with strings and numbers, there are functions that work with boolean values.
 But first, we will need to learn why boolean values are useful!